Vinay-Venkatesh/apache-configuration/README.md

 # apache-configuration
-Puppet configuration to setup apache server on Linux
+This repository contains puppet configuration for apache server